SIEM REAP FOR FAMILIES – THE BEST THINGS TO DO IN SIEM REAP WITH KIDS

-Siem Reap is family friendly, believe me, it truly is!
-I was worried about traveling to Cambodia with kids but we found it pretty simple to navigate our way around and there are plenty of family friendly activities in Siem Reap.
+Siem Reap is family-friendly, believe me, it truly is!
+It’s a special place and there is lots to do in Siem Reap for families.
+I was worried about travelling to Cambodia with kids but we found it pretty simple to navigate our way around and there are plenty of family-friendly activities in Siem Reap.
 We were lucky enough to have a whole week to dedicate to visiting the temples and exploring the town.
 Here are our top things to do in Siem Reap with kids.

 What you can find in this post

 I think I researched pretty thoroughly, and we all loved the temples which we visited.
 There are plenty to explore and it depends what takes your fancy, but for us it was to find the temples in their more ‘natural’ state where we were able to climb and explore.
 Angkor Wat was the most ‘civilised’ but we still found enough areas to explore.
 Give yourself plenty of time (a whole week for Siem Reap was perfect) and space out your temple visits.
 A maximum of 2 temples in a morning was plenty for us.

 Ned and Olive had a ball exploring at our first temple.
 The waiting in the beginning for the sunrise was tiring (after the alarm went off at 4.ooam!) but once we were able to explore they were super happy – there were enough dark corridors, passageways and stairs to climb and explore to keep us all entertained for hours.
 Angkor Wat was a great temple to explore with kids.